rkbodenner/rust-docs/doc/readwrite.md

 3. Since I do not yet see a way of querying the length of a file, I will just read the file one byte at a time, and store it in a vector.
 The bytes are read in as an int, but str::from_bytes expects a uint.
 So the bytes are casted to their proper type.
+This happens continously until 'end of file' is reached.
-4. Unfortunately, the reader.eof() method returns true when the currently read byte is eof.
-The eof is given as -1 when read, due to the usage of C APIs.
-As such, I remove it.
+4. The reader.eof() method returns true when the currently read byte is eof.
+If this is the case, then byte will be -1 (and thus the reason reader.read_byte returns an int instead of a u8) and should not be added to the vector.
+Since there is no more content, the code breaks from the loop.
 5. At this point, the entire file is read.
 The rest of the code is just making sure that the file is read properly.